 - Share some food.
 Having a pot of coffee on and a plate of cookies, spreads, and crackers is good for setting a positive atmosphere.
 This works very well in helping build a social atmosphere that cultivates trust and the ability of the group to work together.
 However, be careful with board dinners!
 Most board members are reluctant to attend a purely social event unless there’s some added value or work to be done.

-Nonprofit boards have many responsibilities and must abide by different rules and formalities.
+Nonprofit boards of directors and advisory boards have many responsibilities and must abide by different rules and formalities.
 Therefore, there is no one way to run a nonprofit board meeting.

 For every board meeting, the board members (or the board chair) must determine what topics to prioritize, how to manage the available time, and how to ensure the board members arrive prepared and stay engaged throughout the meeting.

 This template provides a starting place for setting up a nonprofit board meeting.

 They provide oversight, influence strategy, oversee management, and guard against undue risks or compliance violations.
 They may even direct programs, lead fundraising, and champion the organization.
 In the smallest nonprofits, the board is the organization.
 These are big responsibilities and important tasks to get right.

 The most successful nonprofits know how to capitalize on their board members’ strengths, knowledge, and commitment.